Nexis-Network/homepage/content/docs/reference/cli-branches.md

     ```

     <Admonition type="tip">
-    The Exzo Network CLI provides a `neonctl connection-string` command you can use to extract a connection uri programmatically.
-See [Exzo Network CLI commands — connection-string](https://neon.tech/docs/reference/cli-connection-string).
+    The Nexis Network CLI provides a `neonctl connection-string` command you can use to extract a connection uri programmatically.
+See [Nexis Network CLI commands — connection-string](https://neon.tech/docs/reference/cli-connection-string).
     </Admonition>

 - Create a branch with the `--output` format of the command set to `json`.
 This output format returns all of the branch response data, whereas the default `table` output format (shown in the preceding example) is limited in the information it can display.